 10 Top-Rated Pueblos Blancos (White Villages) of Andalusia

-1 Arcos de la Frontera: Gateway to the Pueblos Blancos
+1. Arcos de la Frontera: Gateway to the Pueblos Blancos

 Accommodation: Where to Stay in Arcos de la Frontera

 Perilously clinging to a sheer cliff, Ronda stands at a dizzying height and offers thrilling views of the dramatic landscape.
-About 85 kilometers from Arcos de la Frontera, the town straddles the El Tajo Gorge with the emblematic Puente Nuevo (New Bridge) crossing the 98-meter deep ravine.
-Besides its spectacular setting, Ronda is famous for bullfighting and its Plaza de Toros is Spain's second oldest bullring.
-Ernest Hemingway immortalized the romance of Ronda and bullfighting in several of his novels.
+About 85 kilometers from Arcos de la Frontera, the town straddles the El Tajo Gorge, with the emblematic Puente Nuevo (New Bridge) crossing the jaw-dropping 150-meter-deep ravine.
+Besides its spectacular setting, Ronda is famous for bullfighting.
+The town's Plaza de Toros is Spain's second oldest bullring.
+Ernest Hemingway immortalized the appeal of Ronda and its bullfighting tradition in several of his novels.

 Accommodation: Where to Stay in Ronda